 - Take a city tour of Santiago and sample some local wine in the nearby Casablanca Valley

-- Visit Cajon del Maipo, a stunning mountain region near Santiago
+- Visit Cajon del Maipo, a mountain region near Santiago

-- Discover San Pedro de Atacama, an ancient town on Chilean's northern Altiplano
+- Discover San Pedro de Atacama, an ancient town in Chilean's northern Altiplano

 - Visit geysers, lagoons, salt flats, and lunar landscapes on full-day tours of the Atacama Desert

-Day 1: Arrival in Santiago & City Tour
+Day 1: Arrive in Santiago, Guided City Tour

 Welcome to Chile!
-Upon arrival at Santiago International Airport, a driver will meet you and transfer you to your hotel.
-But rather than idle indoors, we want you to get out and experience the pulse of this Latin American metropolis.
-And like any great city, that pulse is found in its people, marketplaces, and cuisine.
-To that end, you'll immediately head back out on an easy and delicious half-day tour of the city.
+Upon arrival at Santiago International Airport, a driver will transfer you to the hotel, where you can settle in before heading out to explore.
+Start with a half-day tour of the city.
 By the end of it, you'll be an honorary Santiaguino.

 Highlights of the tour include:

 - Ascend to the top of Cerro San Cristóbal.
-You'll hop on a cable car to the top of this hill that sits 300 meters (984-feet) above the city.
-Enjoy the 360° panoramas and take plenty of photos, as these are the most incredible views in Santiago.
+You'll hop on a cable car to the top of this hill that sits 984 feet (300 m) above the city.
+Enjoy the 360 degrees panoramas and take plenty of photos, as these are the most incredible views in Santiago.

 - Enjoy dinner in the fashionably bohemian enclave of Barrio Bellavista.
 This is the trendiest neighborhood in the city, and here you'll find a diverse array of funky cafés, international eateries, and high-end restaurants.